jflowaa/smart_home/readme.md

 - [x] Create notifications on server on add/remove device
 - [ ] Store temperature data in database
 - [ ] Store motion data in database --> notification
-- [ ] Create temperature chart on server dashboard
+- [ ] Create temperature chart on server dashboard with stored temperature data
 - [ ] The TODOs throughout the code